-Launching in January 2019 and serving the South Plains region, Open Door Survivor Housing will provide 20 units of transitional housing and comprehensive supportive services including child care, intensive counseling, life skills classes, and 24-hour on-call case management for periods of 6-18 months.
+Launched in January 2019, Open Door Survivor Housing provides 20 units of transitional housing and comprehensive supportive services including child care, intensive counseling, life skills classes, and 24-hour on-call case management for periods of 6-18 months.

 Sex Trafficking on the South Plains

 Many people think human trafficking is something that happens “out there” in some vague other place - maybe a major cosmopolitan city or a distant foreign country.
 But human trafficking is a problem right here in Lubbock.